digital-analytics-program/gov-wide-code/README.md

 npm run lint
 ```

-#### Run integration tests

-Start up the test site at http://localhost:8080/ with one of the following:
+#### Run the test site

+The test site is a static website that can be used to exercise all the features of the DAP library.
+DAP events generated
+within any running instance of the test site are sent to our GA4 test property.

 ```bash
 # Using the local version of the DAP code